-Follow this event on Twitter #SelfNeglectCovid19
+Follow the conference on Twitter #SelfNeglect

 The Covid-19 pandemic has created new levels of isolation and loneliness for people increasing the risk of self-neglect.
 Self-neglect can be a complex and challenging issue for practitioners because of the need to find the balance between respecting a person’s autonomy and fulfilling a duty to protect the adult’s health and well-being.

 The most common type of risk in Section 42 enquiries that concluded in the year was Neglect and Acts of Omission, which accounted for 31% of risks, and the most common location of the risk was the person’s own home at 48%.

 “Self-neglect is used to describe a wide range of behaviours which relate to neglect to care for one’s own personal hygiene, health or surroundings.
 The person themselves may not recognise the impact of their behaviour or may not use the same terminology to describe their own situation.
 Ultimately, self-neglect becomes a cause for concern where there are serious risks identified to an individual’s health, wellbeing or lifestyle.
 Self-neglect may take the form of a neglect of nutrition or hydration, or behaviours such as hoarding...
 Practitioners should review each experience on a case by case basis and remain curious to whether incidents are one-off or multiple, affects the people around an individual, and whether there are any patterns of harm that may be an indication of other types of abuse or poor mental health.
 Some of these patterns of harm may also indicate a case of organisational abuse if instances of poor care are recurring or seem to affect multiple people in an organisation.
 It is important to share information with system partners if this is suspected, particularly in the CCG or ICS in future and the CQC where this is relevant.”

 Revisiting Safeguarding Practice Guidance Department of Health and Social Care January 2022